Ritual

 Lesson Objectives: In this unit, students will learn about ritual, ritual objects, and holy spaces such as the tabernacle and temple in Ancient Israel.
 They will discuss prayers that accompany these rituals and holidays.
-During this unit’s hands-on project, students will learn about Hanukkah by making their own Menorah, and Havdalah by making their own spice box.
+During this unit’s hands-on project, students will make either a Hanukkah menorah or a spice box for Havdalah.

 Guiding Thematic Questions: